Energy Choices

 Also yet to examine fully this report, although have seen other stuff from Greenpeace and others with that push to localise initiatives local mixes often starting with community Combined Heat and Power, as well as big push for offshore wind, which looked promising but seem to have stalled.

-All good plans including above have energy use reduction by efficiency at top of list as most cost effective use of resources.
+All good plans including above have energy use reduction by efficiency at top of the list as the most cost-effective use of resources.

 Nuclear: